-The tribunal held an oral hearing on the merits with the parties in February 2012 and the parties submitted post-hearing briefs in March, May and June 2012 as requested by the tribunal.
-In July 2012, the tribunal issued a procedural order requesting both parties to submit further expert reports addressing certain valuation issues.
+The Tribunal held an oral hearing on the merits with the parties in February 2012 and the parties submitted post-hearing briefs in March, May and June 2012 as requested by the Tribunal.
+In July 2012, the Tribunal issued a procedural order requesting both parties to submit further expert reports addressing certain valuation issues.
 The expert initial and reply reports for both parties were filed May 24 and June 28, 2013, respectively, and on August 5, 2013 the parties filed final comments on the expert reports.
-On October 15 and 16, 2013, the tribunal held an oral hearing focused on the additional expert evidence requested in its previous procedural order.
-Subsequent to the October oral hearing the tribunal issued post-hearing procedural instructions and the parties submitted post-hearing briefs on December 23, 2013.
-Pursuant to an April 30, 2014 request by the tribunal, both parties submitted their legal and technical costs in late May 2014.
-In July 2014, the tribunal declared the proceedings in the Brisas arbitration closed.
-On September 22, 2014, the tribunal announced that it had awarded the Company \$740.3 million in connection with the Brisas arbitration.
+On October 15 and 16, 2013 the Tribunal held an oral hearing focused on the additional expert evidence requested in its previous procedural order.
+Subsequent to the October oral hearing the Tribunal issued post-hearing procedural instructions and the parties submitted post-hearing briefs on December 23, 2013.
+On April 30, 2014, the Tribunal requested both parties to submit their costs by May 26, 2014.